Stoked (TV series)

 Stoked (stylized as Stōked) is a Canadian animated series produced by Fresh TV that premiered on Teletoon on June 25, 2009 and ended on January 26, 2013.
-It aired on Teletoon in Canada, ABC3 in Australia and on Cartoon Network in the U.S. The series is from the same creators as 6teen and the Total Drama series.
+It aired on Teletoon in Canada, ABC3 in Australia and on Cartoon Network in the United States.
+The series was created by Jennifer Pertsch and Tom McGillis, who also created 6teen and the Total Drama series.